nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Mistakes happen when dealing with CLI.
 Fortunately, you can undo previous commands that you have keyed in.

 Format: `undo`
-* You will not be able to undo `clear`, `exit`, `find`, `help` and `list` Commands.
+* You will not be able to undo `clear`, `exit`, `find`, `help` and `list` commands.

 Examples:
 * If the user chooses to delete a pet, `undo` will revert the address book to the state where the pet is not deleted.

 ### View help : `help`

-If you need additional help when using WoofAreYou, you can use the help command.
+If you need additional help when using WoofAreYou, feel free to use the help command.
 It shows a message explaining how to access the help page.

 Format: `help`